dhis2/wow-backend/guides/embedded_jetty.md

 # DHIS2 API with Embedded Jetty

+> **Note:** Starting from version 2.42, DHIS2 uses embedded Tomcat instead of Jetty.
+The functionality remains similar, but the implementation has changed.
+The main class for Tomcat is `org.hisp.dhis.web.tomcat.Main` located in the `dhis-web-server` module.
+The rest of this document still applies with Tomcat replacing Jetty references.

 The DHIS 2 backend API can be built as a JAR file and deployed with an embedded Jetty server for rapid development and testing.

 ## Quickstart